Dov Lior

+Dov Lior (דוב ליאור; born 30 October 1933) is an Israeli Orthodox rabbi and political figure part of a far-right, nationalist movement for an ethnic and religious state.
+He served as the Chief Rabbi of Kiryat Arba, a Jewish settlement near the West Bank town of Hebron, until late 2014.
+He is the dean (or rosh yeshiva) of the Kiryat Arba IDF-Hesder Yeshiva and leads the council of rabbis for the West Bank settlements.
+Lior founded the hard-right Tekumah party together with Arutz 7's owner Rabbi Zalman Melamed and Rabbi Chaim Steiner.

+Lior is a longtime symbol of religious and nationalist extremism in Israel.
+Lior has also expressed support for mass murderers, such as Israeli-American mass murderer Baruch Goldstein, who killed 29 Muslims in a Hebron mosque.
+He claimed the 2015 Islamic State attacks on Paris, which left 130 civilians dead, were deserved as payback for the Holocaust.
+When Israel invaded the Gaza Strip in 2014, he issued a religious ruling that allowed soldiers to kill civilians if that's what's needed for the safety of Israel and, if necessary, destroy Gaza entirely.

 Biography

 Dov Leinwand (later Lior) was born to a Belz Hasidic family, son to Moshe Leinwand, in Jarosław, western Galicia, Poland.
 During World War II, he fled the Nazis with his family to the Soviet Union.
 They went deep into Soviet territory, including Siberia and Kazakhstan, and suffered from hunger and disease.
 Both of his parents died.
 In 1944, he was placed in an orphanage for Polish citizens.
 In 1945, he arrived in Poland.
 Using a false identity, he managed to pass into the American occupation zone in Germany, where Jewish institutions operated.
 There, he reunited with an older brother who had served in the Red Army during the war, while another brother who was with him during the war joined the Hashomer Hatzair movement.
 Lior was placed in a Jewish children's home, where he began to study Hebrew.

 In 1947, Lior was one of the passengers on the SS Exodus, which was intercepted by the Royal Navy after defying the British blockade of Palestine.
 He and the other refugees were deported by the British back to Germany.
 He eventually managed to reach Mandatory Palestine aboard the ship Negba, which arrived a few weeks before the establishment of the State of Israel.
 Once there, he changed his surname to the Hebrew Lior.
-In Israel, he first studied at the Bnei Akiva Kfar HaRoeh high school yeshiva, and then at Rabbi Zvi Yehuda Kook's Mercaz haRav yeshiva, where, owing to Lior's being an orphan, the Rabbi treated him like a son.
+In Israel, he first studied at the Bnei Akiva Kfar HaRoeh yeshiva, and then at Zvi Yehuda Kook's Mercaz haRav yeshiva, where, owing to Lior's being an orphan, Kook treated him like a son.
 He served in the Israel Defense Forces for one month in 1964.

 Lior married Bitya Goldberger in 1960.
 She died of cancer in 1988.
-He later married Esther, widow of Rabbi Ephraim Shahor.
+He later married Esther, widow of Ephraim Shahor.
 Lior has 11 children, 55 grandchildren, and two great-grandchildren.
 His two brothers arrived in Israel after him, and joined the Hashomer Hatzair kibbutz HaMa'apil.